Anthranilate N-methyltransferase

-Thus, the two substrates of this enzyme are S-adenosyl methionine and anthranilate, whereas its two products are S-adenosylhomocysteine and N-methylanthranilate.
+This is a methylation reaction in which the anthranilic acid is converted to N-methylanthranilic acid.
+The methyl group comes from the cofactor, S-adenosyl methionine (SAM), which becomes S-adenosyl-L-homocysteine (SAH).
+The enzyme was characterised from Ruta graveolens.

 This enzyme belongs to the family of transferases, specifically those transferring one-carbon group methyltransferases.
 The systematic name of this enzyme class is S-adenosyl-L-methionine:anthranilate N-methyltransferase.
-This enzyme is also called anthranilic acid N-methyltransferase.
-This enzyme participates in acridone alkaloid biosynthesis.
+It is also called anthranilic acid N-methyltransferase.
+The reaction is the first step specific to the biosynthesis of acridone alkaloids.